Elizabeth Dole Foundation

 Shawn Moore

 Prior to becoming a caregiver to her husband who served for 23 years in the U.S. Army, Shawn served as a police officer for nearly 15 years with Kansas City, Missouri.
-She then obtained a Master of Social Work degree from Park University and is a Licensed Master Social Worker in both Missouri.
-Prior to joining the Foundation, Shawn founded Caregivers on the Homefront where she stood up for mental health programming for veteran and military caregivers and their children.
+She then obtained a Master of Social Work degree from Park University and is a Licensed Master Social Worker in Missouri.
+Prior to joining the Foundation, Shawn founded Caregivers on the Homefront where she stood up mental health programming for veteran and military caregivers and their children.

 Shawn is passionate about advocating for military and veteran caregivers and utilizes both her lived experience and education by presenting to national audiences on how communities can best support the family members of our veterans.
 She has served on panels with the Veterans Administration, presented with the Substance Abuse and Mental Health Services Administration, the National Alliance of Caregiving, and has shared her story on PBS News Hours, TODAY Show, and MSNBC.